AutoTrak: History

 AutoTrak trains were again experimentally operated beginning in May 1975.
 Interim equipment was used, with plans for newer and improved equipment to be ordered.
 The service was ultimately cancelled due to lack of equipment and an "unfavorable economic projection".

+The Auto-Train Corporation operated a route of its own between the Midwest and Florida (Louisville–) from May 24, 1974 until September 3, 1977.
+Unlike the main Auto-Train route, it was not revived by Amtrak.